Electrical & Electronics — Uruguay

 Uruguay's power supply standard is 220V/50Hz, and plugs must comply with IRAM 2063 standard.

-- Safety requirements: UNIT national standards are adopted, aligned with IEC international standards; household appliances follow IEC 60335 series, IT equipment follows IEC 60950 series;
+Safety requirements: Corresponding UNIT national standards are adopted, aligned with IEC series international standards: household appliances refer to the IEC 60335 series, and IT equipment refer to the IEC 60950 series;

-- Marking requirements: All warning markings and instruction manuals must be provided in Spanish;
+Marking requirements: All warning marks and instruction manuals must be provided in Spanish;

-- Energy efficiency requirements: Some major product categories need to meet mandatory energy efficiency indicators.
+Energy efficiency requirements: Some major product categories need to meet mandatory energy efficiency indicator requirements.

 Certification Process